Dans-labs/dariah/docs/Components.md

   when rendering a list of records that are details of some master record, this is the field of the detail records that holds the `masterId`; in this way the detail record links to its master record;
-  when the component creates a new detail record, it will prefill this field with the current `masterId`;
+  when the component creates a new detail record, it will pre-fill this field with the current `masterId`;
 * `listIds` **array of string**;
   a sequence of strings which are essentially MongoDB identifiers of entities in a table;